silverbulletmd/silverbullet/website/Plugs.md

 Each plug runs in its own _sandboxed environment_ and communicates with SB via _syscalls_ that expose a vast range of functionality.
 Plugs can be loaded, unloaded, and updated without having to restart SilverBullet itself.

 Plugs are distributed as self-contained JavaScript bundles (ending with `.plug.js`).
-SilverBullet will load all core plugs bundled with SB itself (listed below), as well as any additional plugs stored in the `_plug` folder in your [[Spaces|space]].
+SilverBullet will load all core plugs bundled with SB itself (listed below), as well as any additional plugs stored in the `_plug` folder in your [[Space|space]].

 # Available plugs
 The [SilverBullet ‘Plugs’ category has a list of third-party plugs you can try](https://community.silverbullet.md/c/plugs/14).